Dhamnod

 Dhamnod is a town and a nagar parishad in Dhar district in the state of Madhya Pradesh, India.

 Demographics

 In the 2001 Indian census, Dhamnod had a population of about 100,000.
 Males constituted 52% of the population and females 48%.
 Dhamnod had an average literacy rate of 78.9%, male literacy was 68% and, female literacy was 51%.

+Agriculture

+Major crops grown during kharif are Cotton, Soyabean, Maize, Jowar, and crops grown during Rabi season include wheat, Gram, Moong.

+The mandi in Dhamnod is the largest agricultural market in the region, attracting farmers from three surrounding districts.
+It serves as a vital trading hub where local produce is bought and sold, supporting the livelihoods of countless farmers.